PankajjjGupta/Virtual-Lab/README.md

 -Can add auto-complete syntax feature and also error highligting

 ## How to setup locally
 -Step 1:Open in VScode
--Step 2:Run the command - npm install (make sure the Node Runtime is Installed);
+-Step 2:Run the command - npm install (make sure the Node Runtime is Installed)
 -Step 3:Run the command - node index.js
 -Step 4:Go to the browser on - https://localhost:3000/

 THANKS ALOT! <keep Coding>